The Great Plains ADA Center serves Iowa, Kansas, Missouri and Nebraska.

 Approximately 1,000 participants attend the ADA Symposium across the United States.
 Attendees are involved in all areas of ADA implementation and include advocates, ADA coordinators, architects, business members, code officials, educators, employers, government officials, individuals with disabilities and service providers.

 Evaluation data shows that the National ADA Symposium has increased impact on local ADA implementation.
-Fully 100% of attendees (up from 96% in the previous year) surveyed reported that they learned new information, strategies and skills that they use on the job and in their communities.
+Annually, 95% to 98% of conference survey respondents reported that they learned new information, strategies and skills that they use on the job and in their communities.

 Outreach to Code Officials and the Design and Construction Community